Jurgo88/ePassport/README.md

-# Firebase Auth for Vite
+#  ePassport

 This project was created with [Vite](https://vitejs.dev/).

-This is a simple app using Firebase Auth to authenticate users, and using Vuex to manage state.
+This app using Firebase Auth to authenticate users, and using Vuex to manage state.

-You can see the full application at [vue-ts-firebase-example](https://github.com/Chia1104/vue-ts-firebase-example)

 ## Languages and Tools